-· In male shows no SCC

-• Has at least 1 permanent insisor tooth

-- \Over 10 months - OVINE Optional alternative generic description for Mutton.
-Refer Australian Meat Industry Information for conditions of use - MANUFACTURING BONELESS.
-Lamb and Ram may be backed in the same carton as Mutton and described as Mutton - PRIMAL CUTS.
-Bone in or Boneless Lamb amd Mutton primal cuts my be mixed in ther same pack but the category used can only be the basic category Mutton - 'M'
+- In male shows no SSC - · Has at least 1 permanent insisor tooth in wear - OVINE May be used as optional alternative generic description for Mutton.
+Refer Australian Meat Industry Information for conditions of use. - MANUFACTURING BONELESS Lamb and Ram may be backed in the same carton as Mutton and described as Mutton - PRIMAL CUTS Bone in or Boneless Lamb and Mutton primal cuts my be mixed in the same pack but the category used can only be the basic category Mutton M

-RAM 'R'
+RAM R